AleVinokur/Water-Jug-Challenge/README.md

 ## How It Works

+### Input Validation

+The API performs input validation to ensure the correctness of the provided data.
+Here are the validation rules for each input:

+- `Bucket X`: Must be an integer greater than or equal to 1.
+- `Bucket Y`: Must be an integer greater than or equal to 1.
+- `Measure Z`: Must be an integer greater than or equal to 1.

+If the input data fails to meet these requirements, the server responds with a 400 Bad Request status code and provides detailed messages about the validation errors.

+### Water Jug Challenge Solution

 The solution is implemented using a Breadth-First Search (BFS) algorithm, which systematically explores all possible states until it finds the goal state.
 Here's a brief overview of the algorithm:

 1. **Initialization**: Start with the initial state, where both jugs are empty.